INDEX

 Using Digital Technologies to Gather Information and Communicate as a Spokesperson on the Front Lines of Safety

-Nakajo explains, “By implementing the latest systems, we are automating and streamlining the collection of information so that we can spend more time on the aspects of analyzing and judging information that only we can do.
+Researcher explains, “By implementing the latest systems, we are automating and streamlining the collection of information so that we can spend more time on the aspects of analyzing and judging information that only we can do.
 While we share information immediately when necessary, we all also serve as a kind of ‘safety spokesperson’ by providing the latest information we have obtained to the other departments once a month.”

 In Europe, there is a law called the REACH (Registration, Evaluation, Authorization and Restriction of Chemicals) which strictly collects of safety data on chemical substances.
-Nakajo addresses the creative ways Lion’s researchers leverage this regulation, saying, “Europe tends to be at the leading edge of identifying chemical substance issues and enacting regulations.
+Researcher addresses the creative ways Lion’s researchers leverage this regulation, saying, “Europe tends to be at the leading edge of identifying chemical substance issues and enacting regulations.
 Since the ASEAN regulators are strongly influenced by regulatory trends in Europe, we give priority to gathering information from Europe, then analyze the information, and communicate it to our affiliates in Japan and overseas in a timely manner.
 However, it is also necessary to scientifically verify whether the European standards is really necessary, rather than simply conforming without checking for ourselves.”

 Collaboration with Other Companies to Develop New Evaluation Methods That Will Support Future Safety and Reliability